LifeFone Medical Alert System Cost and Value in 2025

 • Referral program: For every customer you refer to LifeFone, you and your referral will both receive a free month of service.

 • Advance payment: Save money by opting for an annual or quarterly plan.
-It may be more upfront, but the monthly breakdown can save you up to $5 per month (that’s $60 a year).
+It may cost more up front, but the monthly breakdown can save you up to $5 per month (that’s $60 a year).

 • Watch for specials: There are frequent special offers for quarterly and annual plans, such as free shipping and a free month of service.